voxpupuli/puppet-vmwaretools/README.md

 * Not supported on Fedora or Debian as these distros are not supported by the OSP.
 * Not supported on RHEL/CentOS/OEL 7+ or SLES 12 as VMware is [recommending open-vm-tools](http://kb.vmware.com/kb/2073803) instead.
-* Supports yumrepo proxy, proxy_username, proxy_password, yum priorities, yum repo protection, and using a local mirror for the yum_server and yum_path.
+* Supports yumrepo proxy, proxy_username, proxy_password, yum priorities, yum repo protection, and using a local mirror for the reposerver and repopath.
 * Supports not managing the yumrepo configuration via `manage_repository => false`.
 * No other VM tools (ie [Open Virtual Machine Tools](http://open-vm-tools.sourceforge.net/)) will be supported.